A classic comedy from the man of 1000 characters - Ronnie Barker

 When Fletcher was released from prison we follow his story in the series ‘Going Straight’.
 Here Fletcher has gone straight, Godper has married Fletcher’s daughter and Fletcher’s wife has left him.

-This series did not catch on with the public and I feel some of this was that the old adversary rivalry between Fletcher and Mackay had gone.
+This series, despite winning a BAFTA did not catch on with the public and I feel some of this was that the old adversary rivalry between Fletcher and Mackay had gone.